radgrad/radgrad/gitbook/beta-test-results.md

   * "I'm not sure, I haven't had the opportunity to look at it in detail.
 But maybe the ability to customize opportunities or be notified when new opportunities come up?"
 Notifications are scheduled for implementation in Issue [111](https://github.com/radgrad/radgrad/issues/111).

   * "Are there links to other resources, leads for us to follow?
 I guess I could just google..."
-(The system does provide links for further reading.)
+(Editor's note: The system does provide links for further reading, but this feature was not illustrated in this beta test.
+So not sure whether this is a usability issue or not.)

 ## Beta Test Interlude I